Qantas94Heavy/autopilot-pp/source/README.md

 Installation Instructions
 -------------------------

-> Please note that Internet Explorer and Microsoft Edge are *not* supported.
+> Please note that Internet Explorer is *not* supported.

 ### Firefox (recommended):